Almamu/lead/README.md

 # Build it

-*lead* uses [ninja](https://github.com/ninja-build/ninja) as build-tool.
+Per default *lead* uses [clang](http://clang.llvm.org/) as compiler and [ninja](https://github.com/ninja-build/ninja) as build-tool.
 Open terminal in the root folder of the repository and:

     $ ninja